 A professional permit to carry authorizes the permit holder to carry weapons in connection with their employment.
 A professional permit is only valid while going to and from work and while actually engaged in the employment for which it was issued.

-A valid professional permit to carry weapons authorizes an Iowa resident to acquire firearms in the same manner as a permit to acquire and expires a year from issue or at termination of employment (whichever comes first).
+A valid professional permit to carry weapons authorizes an Iowa resident to acquire firearms in the same manner as a permit to acquire and expires a year from the issue or at the termination of employment (whichever comes first).

-More Information:
+More Information

-For more information contact the Black Hawk County Sheriff's Office at 319-291-2587 or the Iowa Department of Public Safety by e-mail: wpinfo@dps.state.ia.us or by telephone: 515-725-6230.
+For more information, contact the Black Hawk County Sheriff's Office at 319-291-2587 or the Iowa Department of Public Safety by e-mail at wpinfo@dps.state.ia.us or by telephone at 515-725-6230.